 Well, firstly, those two boxes come with only 4GB of RAM, while you get 8GB with the WeChip.
 The other major differentiating factor is the remote.
 The other boxes come with a standard generic remote.
 The WeChip remote has air mouse functionality, which can make a big difference when browsing, especially if you want to use things that aren’t designed for the TV screen, such as Google Chrome.

 Whether it is worth paying a little bit extra for these features depends on how important they are to you.

 How can you torrent to an Android TV box?

 Torrenting to your Android TV box is just like torrenting to any other device.
-First you will need to install an app that allows you to send and receive the hundreds of small data packages that make up the films and arrange them into a readable file.
+First, you will need to install an app that allows you to send and receive the hundreds of small data packages that make up the films and arrange them into a readable file.
 You may also need to download a particular video player to make the torrent content play properly.
-You can find our recommendations of the best torrenting apps for Android TV box here.
+You can find our recommendations of the best torrenting apps for Android TV boxes here.

 There are many website directories out there where you can find the torrents that you are looking for, but beware; they also tend to contain malware, and quite a bit of adult content in their ads.
 Make sure to use your VPN when torrenting.

 Torrenting is just the act of downloading and uploading files through the BitTorrent network, which is a diffused network rather than a central network.
 It is also often called P2P file sharing, as files are shared from person to person.

 There is nothing illegal about sharing files in this way; however, torrenting is often used to share copyrighted material without permission, and this is illegal in most countries.
 There are some countries where downloading films for personal use is not illegal, but in most countries it is.

 While you are unlikely to find the police knocking on your door if you download the occasional film, if you choose to torrent copyrighted content you should protect your anonymity with a VPN.